marcusraitner/python-sandbox/README.md

 # python-sandbox

-Just a small sandbox for excercises around my learning experiences around Python.
+Just a small sandbox for excercises around my learning experiences with Python.